chazlarson/Media-Scripts/Plex-Meta-Manager/default_collection_overlays/README.md

 The image called `overlay-template.png` will be used as the fallback overlay in the event that one is missing.

+This means that if you want to apply the same overlay to all the default collections, you should delete all these files except for `overlay-template.png`.

 `generator.sh` is an example of a script that will generate the files from a template.